zhangyics/EN_lancoPKU/README.md

 - ### [superAE](https://github.com/lancopku/superAE)

   Code for “Autoencoder as Assistant Supervisor: Improving Text Representation for Chinese Social Media Text Summarization”[[pdf]](https://arxiv.org/pdf/1805.04869.pdf).
-This work regard a summary autoencoder as an assistant supervisor of Seq2Seq to get more informative representation of source content.
+This work regards a summary autoencoder as an assistant supervisor of Seq2Seq to get more informative representation of source content.
 Experimental results show that the model achieves the state-of-the-art performances on the benchmark dataset.

 ## Text Generation